miketmoore/chess/README.md

 I am drawing a set of chess pieces for this game.
 You can follow my progress on [Flickr](https://www.flickr.com/photos/miketmoore/albums/72157693792363695).

+## Contribute

+I intentionally disabled the issues feature for this repository.
+This is a side project, so my time is limited.
+I am open to contributions, but ask that you contact me directly, via email or twitter if you want to discuss ideas or if you have questions.
+If you see something obvious or just want to write some code, feel free to submit a pull request without contacting me first.
+We can use the PR as a vehical for discussion.

 ## Credit

 * Fonts by [Kenney](http://kenney.nl/support)